-3. LOOSE LEASI H WALKING AND ATTENTI ON K9-BA Test A. Student loose leash walks with their dog in a loop pattern.
-Description Notes Two cones (or other visual markers) will be placed 20 feet apart, and stu udent will walk their dog for 2 loops around the pair of cones.
-EXCELLENT Needs Work INCOMPLETE A. Leash remains loose or tightens 1 Scoring Guidelines to 2 times, and dog is within 2 or leash is consistently tight.
-Guidelines feet of student.
-B. Dog gives less than 2 seconds of B. Dog gives eye contact for 2 eye contact, or student gives 3 or student gives 4 or more cues seconds with 0 to 2 cues. cues for eye contact. for eye contact.
-4. N MEET AND GREET K9-BA Test A. Student asks their dog to sit, down The state of the s Description B. An unfamiliar person asks the st dog by petting and giving a treat.
-Student chooses if either is appropria A. A person unfamiliar with the dog t, will approach to approximately 5 NI - 4 feet from student/dog for the meet and greet.
-Notes B. Person will ask if they may treat the dog, and then if they may pet the dog.
+3. LOOSE LEASH WALKING AND ATTENTION K9-BA Test Description Notes Two cones (or other visual markers dog can give 2 seconds of eye conta) will be placed 20 feet apart, and act at any point during the test item. student will walk their dog for 2 loops, during, or after the loose leash walk.
+Scoring Guidelines EXCELLENT NEEDS WORK A. Leash tightens 3 times, student gives 3 cues to loo leash walk, or dog is 2 to 3 fe from student >50% of time.
+INCOMPLETE or A. Leash tightens 4 or more times, or student gives 4 or more cues et to loose leash walk, or leash is consistently or mostly tight. of B. Dog does not give eye contact, 4.
+MEET AND GREET K9-BA Test Description A. Student asks their dog to sit, down, or stand, and an unfamiliar person approaches dog and student.
+B. An unfamiliar person asks the student for permission to greet their dog by petting and giving a treat.
+Student chooses if either is appropriate for their dog or not.
+Notes A. A person unfamiliar with the dog, typically the Evaluator or Assistant, will approach to approximately 5 feet from student/dog for the meet and greet.
+Student may request for approach to be at an angle rather than head-on.
+B. Person will ask if they may treat the dog (student may provide a treat if desired), and then if they may pet the dog.
 The student has the option to decline having their dog petted, treated, or both.
-Petting, if granted permission, will be under the dog's chin for 2-3 seconds. ited, or both.
-Petting, if granted peri mission, will be under the dog's chin EXCELLENT NEEDS WORK INCOMPLETE INCOMPLETE A. Dog sits, stands, or downs with 0 to 2 cues; leash remains loose though dog may move toward person.
-B. Student gives permission to pet B. Student gives permission to pet Scoring their dog and dog accepts petting, Guidelines and student gives permission to petting within 4 to 5 seconds; B. Student gives permission to pet treat their dog and dog takes treat and/or student gives permission to their dog and dog jumps up 2 or gently, or student declines having their dog petted and/or treated. treat roughly but does not break petting within 5 seconds, or skin. student gives permission to treat their dog and dog breaks skin while taking treat.
-BONUS 1: SPIN K9-BA Dog turns in a full circle (360 degrees) to the left or right in a standing position for one rotation.
-Notes Student will have dog spin in either Notes Student will have dog spin in either Automatic Incompletes still apply.)
-Student will have dog spin in either Automatic Incompletes still apply.)
-WITH HONORS Notes Scoring Guidelines Student will have dog spin in either Automatic Incompletes still apply.)
+Petting, if granted permission, will be under the dog's chin for 2-3 seconds.
+Student may request that petting be done in a manner without leaning over the dog.
+EXCELLENT NEEDS WORK INCOMPLETE Scoring Guidelines with 0 to 2 cues; leash remains of loose though dog may move toward person.
+B. Student gives permission to pet their dog and dog accepts petting, and student gives permission to treat their dog and dog takes treat gently, or student declines having their treats. r down; or leash tightens 1 to 2 mes; or dog jumps up 1 time.
+Student gives permission to pet neir dog and dog jumps up 1 time r dog shies away but allows etting within 4 to 5 seconds; nd/or student gives permission to reat their dog and dog takes the more times; or dog jumps up 2 or more times; or dog lunges; or dog shies to end of leash away from person.
+B. Student gives permission to pet their dog and dog jumps up 2 or more times or does not allow petting within BONUS 1: ROLLO VER, SPIN, FETCH, SPEAK K, OR PAW K9-BA Notes Student will have dog perform one of the following tricks: rollover, spin, fetch, speak, or paw.
+(Bonuses are optional, though the Rules of Automatic Incompletes still apply.)
+Scoring Guidelines WITH HONORS Dog performs trick with 1 to 2 cues and responds to cue within 3 seconds.